mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningEvaluation.md

 #### Algorithm Evaluation {-}

-In this section we will discus the scope of the learning our system is able to perform and how well the different versions of the algorithm are able to learn behaviours.
+In this section we will discuss the scope of the learning our system is able to perform and how well the different versions of the algorithm are able to learn behaviours.

 ##### Scope {-}

 The system is able to infer simple rules in which an action is triggered by a single event.
-The system can only associate the exact events with actions, two similar events will not trigger the same action.The //TODO reword system is not able to learn more complex behaviours in which a sequence or a combination of events trigger an action or sequence of actions.
+The system can only associate the exact events with actions, two similar events will not trigger the same action.The system is not able to learn more complex behaviours in which a sequence or a combination of events trigger an action or sequence of actions.
+For example the system is able to learn to turn a light on after a motion event.
+However, it is not able to learn how to turn on the light if a the luminance level in the room is below a threshold.
+Another example of a behaviour that the system would not be able to learn is to turn the light on in response to a combination of a motion event and a  window closing event.

 #### Algorithm Performance {-}